unseen1980/TinyML-Soccer-Training/README.md

 If we don't have data then we don't know what to improve.
 So one way to improve my soccer skills is to see what moves I am not using much and try to work more on those.

-With the help of [Tiny Motion Trainer](https://experiments.withgoogle.com/tiny-motion-trainer "Tiny Motion Trainer") I trained a model for kicks, up blocks, back passes, normal passes and drill.
+With the help of [Tiny Motion Trainer](https://experiments.withgoogle.com/tiny-motion-trainer "Tiny Motion Trainer") I trained a model for kicks, up blocks, back passes, normal passes and drills.

-Then I am uploading with with BLE the model to the Arduino microcontroller.
-After successfully pairing the Chrome browser to the microcontroller each moves that get detected is sent to a small ReactJS application.
-Cards and a Column chart shows my progress.
+Then I am uploading with BLE the model to the Arduino microcontroller.
+After successfully pairing the Chrome browser to the microcontroller each move that get detected is sent to a small ReactJS application.
+Cards and a Column chart shows my progress in real time.
 On my ToDo list is to save these results on a database for better comparison.

 ### Install and Usage